 The single most important way you can help to prevent medical errors is to be an active member of your health care team.
 That means taking part in every decision about your health care.
-At Iowa Heart Center, we encourage and support open and honest communication with you, your family and your health care team.
-You have a right to question anyone who is involved with:
+At MercyOne Iowa Heart Center, we encourage and support open and honest communication with you, your family and your health care team.

 - We encourage you, your family, and staff to speak up if there is a safety concern or question.

 - It is our policy to be open and honest with you and your family by informing you of the potential results of your care, including unexpected results.

 - We encourage you to designate a family spokesperson to help communication with your family and the health care team.